Vocabulary

 The i-adjective ‘hoshi-i’ plays the role of the English verb ‘to want’.
 Instead of saying ‘I want beer’, we’d say ‘beer is desired/desirable’, or ‘beer is wished for’.

-sake! it is desirable (I want sake)
+sake is desirable (I want sake)

 formal